yzhhr/MyTLAB/README.md

 # MyTLAB
-A big hw of Basic Programming at THU.
+A big hw of Basic Programming in Year 1.
 I am assigned with Part 2.

 ## Something random